 Of course there are also simple lifestyle changes that also guard against infertility and subfertility, such ask exercising moderately and regularly, decreasing sugar, alcohol, and caffeine intake, eating a well-balanced diet with healthy fats, colorful fruits and vegetables, and whole, minimally (or unprocessed) grains, as well as taking good care of your gut, and getting a good night’s sleep.
 Managing your stress levels and emotional health are both important ways to promote healthy fertility, too.
 If you are struggling with the emotional impacts of infertility, Organic Conceptions is a program that helps couples manage the emotional stress of trying to conceive.
 As a bonus, Organic Conceptions works very well in conjunction with FAMs.
 It is also very important to be gentle with yourself, and to remember that even the “perfect” diet and all of the “right” supplements might not be the answer to all of your reproductive issues.

-With the guidance of a doctor trained in Fertility Awareness Methods for achieving pregnancy, such as NaProTechnology or FEMM, you will be in the best position possible for navigating the nutritional, emotional, and physiological aspects necessary for healthy fertility.
+With the guidance of a medical provider trained in Fertility Awareness Methods for achieving pregnancy, such as NaProTechnology or FEMM, you will be in the best position possible for navigating the nutritional, emotional, and physiological aspects necessary for healthy fertility.